atharav20/mathematical-functions/statement.md

-1. Problem Statement
+**1. Problem Statement**

-Complex mathematical calculations, ranging from basic combinatorics to number theory, require efficient and reliable implementations.
-For research, academic, and competitive programming contexts, knowing the computational overhead (execution time and memory usage) is as crucial as obtaining the correct result.
-The problem is to create a centralized, well-tested library that not only accurately computes these functions but also provides immediate, measured performance metrics for efficiency comparison.
+The core problem is to accurately implement algorithms for calculating n!, approximating	(‹), finding p(n),etc and then quantitatively assess their runtime and memory usage to understand the computational trade-offs inherent in different algorithmic approaches.

-2. Scope of the Project
+**2. Scope of the Project**

 The project focuses on developing a core library of mathematical algorithms, each implemented with a focus on optimization.

-Inclusions:
+**Inclusions:**

 Implementation of all core functions identified in the current repository (Factorial, Riemann Zeta Approximation, Integer Partition Function).